Niihama Station

 Niihama Station (新居浜駅, Niihama-eki) is a railway station located in the city of Niihama, Ehime Prefecture, Japan.
 It is operated by JR Shikoku and has the station number "Y29".It is also a freight depot for the Japan Freight Railway Company (JR Freight).

 Lines

-Niihama Stationis served by the JR Shikoku Yosan Line and is located 103.1 km from the beginning of the line at Takamatsu.
+Niihama Station is served by the JR Shikoku Yosan Line and is located 103.1 km from the beginning of the line at Takamatsu.
 Yosan line local trains which serve this station ply the Kan'onji - Iyo-Saijō sector.
 Passengers on local services continuing eastwards or westwards have to change trains.
 The Rapid Sunport, and Nanpū Relay local trains serve this station and provide a through service to Takamatsu.

 In addition, the following JR Shikoku limited express services also serve the station: